mustafayouniss/Employee-Attrition-Analysis/README.md

 ---

 ## Documentation📄
-This project includes a detailed report that includes full explanations about project dashboards and insights :
+This project includes a detailed report that includes full explanations about project dashboards and insights :<br>
 📄 [employee-attrition-analysis-report.pdf](employee-attrition-analysis-report.pdf)

 ---